2018 Annual Technology & Business Conference

-- Trends in Telehealth (review of the state of Telehealth/Telemedicine across the country as it pertains to pharmacy); Human aspect of telehealth; Health Apps and Mobile Technologies Role in Pharmacy
+- Trends in Telehealth (TelePharmacy/Telemedicine across the country as it pertains to pharmacy); Human aspect of telehealth; Health Apps and Mobile Technologies Role in Pharmacy

 Programs must be educational in nature providing fair, full disclosure and equitable balance of all aspects of a topic being presented.
 No endorsement, commercialism or selling will be permitted.
 All program materials must be free from promotional influence and/or content.